Reeba12/Minesweeper/minesweeper/README.md

 # Minesweeper NestJS API

-A RESTful API for a Minesweeper game built with NestJS and MongoDB.
+A RESTful API for a Minesweeper built with NestJS and MongoDB.

 ## Description

-This project provides a backend API for a Minesweeper game, allowing players to create game boards, make moves, and track game state.
+This project provides a backend API for a Minesweeper, allowing players to create and track boards.
 The API is built using NestJS framework with TypeScript and uses MongoDB for data persistence.

 ## Features

-- Create new Minesweeper game boards
+- Create new Minesweeper boards
-- Make moves on the board (reveal cells, flag mines)
-- Track game state and progress
-- RESTful API endpoints for game management
+- RESTful API endpoints for minesweeper

 ## Prerequisites